boonebgorges/buddypress-docs/readme.txt

 = 1.6.1 =
 * Add a filter for auto-generated Apache attachment rewrite rules
+* Better error notice for Apache users with AllowOverride issues

 = 1.6.0 =
 * Overhaul of the way group/user tag clouds work